VulcanJS/vulcan-next/src/content/docs/features.md

 ## Jest for unit testing

-### Supporting server-only, client-only and isomorphic tests
+### Supporting server-only tests

-We support server, client and isomorphic (important for Server-Side Rendering) testing based on the following naming convention:
+We support server and client testing based on the following naming convention:

-- A test named `myTest.test.ts` will be executed twice, in a Node server environment and in a JSDOM environment (~ like a browser).
+- A test named `myTest.test.ts` will be executed in a JSDOM environment (~ like a browser).
 Use as a default for React components and generic utility code.
-- A test named `myTest.test.server.ts` will be executed only in the server environment.
+- A test named `myTest.test.server.ts` will be executed only in the Node server environment.
 Use to test your Graphql resolvers for instance.
-- A test named `myTest.test.client.ts` will be executed only in the client environment.
-Use to test your complex frontend components (Leaflet maps for instance, WebGL features etc.).

 ### React Testing library